Incredibly fresh-tasting and oh so pretty, chocolate mint leaves make a wonderfully sophisticated, grownup dessert.

 Chocolate Mint Leaves

-- 1 oz dark chocolate, 70% cocoa, broken into small pieces
+- 1 oz dark chocolate 90% cocoa, broken into small pieces

 - 20 large fresh mint leaves

-- Melt the chocolate and coconut oil in a small bowl in the microwave, in 30-second intervals, stirring after each microwave session.
+- Place the chocolate in a small microwave-safe bowl.
+Melt it in the microwave, in two or three 30-second sessions, stirring after each session.

-- Using a pastry brush, brush the mint leaves with the melted chocolate on both sides.
+- Using a pastry brush, paint the top side of the mint leaves with the melted chocolate, as shown in the video below.

-- Place the chocolate mint leaves on wax paper and allow to set at room temperature, about 1 hour.
+- Place the leaves on wax paper and allow them to set at room temperature for about an hour.